Coyote Ugly: Title

 The film was based on an article, "The Muse of the Coyote Ugly Saloon", in GQ by Elizabeth Gilbert, who worked as a bartender in the East Village, Manhattan.
-The bar, which opened in 1993, quickly became a favorite of the Lower East Side hipsters.
+The bar opened in 1993, and quickly became a Lower East Side favorite.

-As mentioned in the film, the slang term "coyote ugly" refers to the feeling of waking up after a one-night stand, and discovering that one's arm is underneath someone who is so physically repulsive that one would gladly chew it off without waking the person just so one can get away without being discovered.
+As explained in the film, the slang term "coyote ugly" refers to the feeling of waking up after a one-night stand, and discovering that one's arm is underneath someone who is so physically repulsive that one would gladly chew it off without waking the person just so one can get away without being discovered.
 Coyotes are known to gnaw off limbs if they are stuck in a trap, to facilitate escape.

 Reception

 Box office

-Coyote Ugly opened fourth at the North American box office making US$17,319,282 in its opening weekend.
+Coyote Ugly opened fourth at the North American box office making US$17,319,282 in its opening weekend, ranking below Hollow Man, Nutty Professor II: The Klumps and Space Cowboys.
 It went on to gross $60,786,269 domestically and $53,130,205 around the world to a total of $113,916,474 worldwide, becoming a box office success.